akhinos/cf-for-k8s-gardener/README.md

 # [Gardener](https://gardener.cloud/) flavoured cf-for-k8s shalm chart

 Install a [gardener](https://gardener.cloud/) flavoured cf-for-k8s using shalm.
+This chart enhances `cf-for-k8s` with the following features:

+* Calculate the cf domain from the kubernetes api host
+* Automatically create a DNS entry for the cf domain
+* Automatically create a wildcard certificate for the cf domain

 ## Installation